m50d/paperdoll/README.md

 ### Explicitly intended for future versions

-   * Better use of kind-projector to improve readability of complex types
-   * Porting to work with `-Ypartial-unification`, hopefully replacing use of
+   * Porting to work with `-Ypartial-unification`, hopefully replacing use of `Unapply`.
    * Consistent tagging of layers.
 Sometimes we might want multiple "versions" of the same effect in a stack (e.g. two different `Writer_[String]` effects for two different logs).
    It would be necessary to be able to distinguish these effects at the type level i.e. using